sikhote/agility/readme.md

 ```

 ### spa-server-maker
-Use to generate a SPA server that serves the `build` directory's `index.html` and static files.
-This is useful running a server for E2E tests through [Nightwatch.js](http://nightwatchjs.org/).
+Use to generate an SPA server that serves the `build` directory's `index.html` and static files.
+This is useful when running a server for E2E tests using [Nightwatch.js](http://nightwatchjs.org/).
 ```
 const spaServerMaker = require('parlor/dist/spa-server-maker.js');
 const appRoot = require('app-root-path');